petra66orii/cats-are-love/README.md

 * I have used aria-labels everywhere I could for screen readers
 * All images have alt-descriptions
-* The HTML contains a lot of semantic elements for an easy to follow structure
+* The HTML contains a lot of semantic elements for an easy-to-follow structure

 # Technologies Used